grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 </Glossary>

-You can [disable Performance Insights](#disabling-performance-insights) alerts, either for an individual insight or a set of insights.
+You can [disable Performance Insights](#disabling-performance-insights) alerts, either for a single insight or a set of insights.

 ## HTTP load alerts